How to Use MQL5 for Automated Trading on MetaTrader 5

 OnInit()– Runs once when the program is first loaded.
 Great for setting things up.OnTick()– Fires every time a new price tick comes in.
 This is where the main trading logic for EAs lives.OnCalculate()– Used in custom indicators to update buffer values as new data arrives.OnDeinit()– Runs cleanup code when the program is removed.

-The single most important skill to learn in MQL5 is knowing which function to use for which piece of logic.
+The single most important skill in MQL5 is knowing which function to use for which piece of logic.
 Get that right, and everything else falls into place more easily.

 How to Create Your First Expert Advisor in MQL5